Police News and Police Reports on the Police

 Jasper Texas – Missing key evidence and other evidence stored improperly, prompted District Attorney Anne Pickle to ask the judge to dismiss a murder case against Courtney Minter Miller on the third day of trial, and Pickle is calling for the Texas Rangers to investigate the police department.

-Pickle’s request for dismissal came at about 11:15 a.m., after witness Steven Boyd testified about his frantic demands for police and firemen to get Rexie McMullen out of the blazing house.
+Pickle’s request for dismissal came at about 11:15 a.m., after witness Steven Boyd testified about his frantic demands for police and fire department to get Rexie McMullen out of the blazing house.
 Boyd left the stand and Pickle indicated to the court that she was having problems finding evidence stored in the Jasper Police Department’s evidence room.
 District Judge Craig Mixson granted Defense Attorney Matt Morian’s request to accompany Pickle and her staff to search the police department’s evidence room for the evidence.

-Harris County jailer charged months after ABC13 obtained body-slam video
+Harris County jailer charged body-slam video

 A former Harris County detention officer caught on video body-slamming a handcuffed woman has been indicted by a grand jury.